This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What fruits and berries can you grow in containers?

-You can grow strawberries, blueberries, figs, dwarf peaches, citrus trees, blackberries, and passion fruit in containers.
+You can successfully grow strawberries, blueberries, dwarf peaches, figs, and passion fruit in containers.

 What are the best fruit trees for containers?